xonn83/PicodriveDS_GBMacro/README.md

 # PicoDriveTWL (GBMacro edition)

-SEGA Genesis emulator for the Nintendo DSi to be used only in lower screen.
-Only can be launched using TWL in a DSi.
+SEGA Genesis emulator for the Nintendo DS(i) to play using only lower screen.
-ROM path is /roms/md by default.
-If it hasn't been created, file explorer starts in root (/)
+ROM path is /roms/md by default, but if it hasn't been created, file explorer starts in root (/)